ncezid-narst/stylo/README.md

-# Schtappe
+# Stylo

-Welcome to Schtappe, what is going to be a suite of Nextflow workflows created to address a variety of CDC/NCEZID/DFWED/EDLB/NARST Nanopore sequencing bioinformatics needs.
-Although Schtappe is intended for CDC users, the portable nature of Nextflow should allow for external users to easily adapt these workflows to their specific environments and/or needs.
-To facilitate that, all of the processes use Singularity containers.

-As of 4/17/2023, the workflows currently available include:

- * Stylo - Nanopore assembly workflow from basecalled reads to polished assembly plus assembly QC, metrics, and plasmid replicon detection
+Nanopore assembly workflow from basecalled reads to polished assembly plus assembly QC, metrics, and plasmid replicon detection

-See [Future Plans](#future-plans) for information on updates to existing and in-development workflows.

 ## Install
 Navigate to your home directory and git clone the repository.